FormidableLabs/victory-docs/src/pages/guides/events.md

 ## VictorySharedEvents

 Components like `VictoryChart` use the `VictorySharedEvents` wrapper automatically, but the wrapper may also be used on its own.
-Simply nest child components within the `VictorySharedEvents` wrapper, and reference them as you would when using `VictoryChart`
+Nest child components within the `VictorySharedEvents` wrapper, and reference them as you would when using `VictoryChart`

 ```playground